Last Updated on March 13, 2023 by Elizabeth

 What are your plans for Spring Break?
-For legions of school kids and college students in the United States, spring break is typically a week-long hiatus that can fall anytime between late February and mid-April, depending on the school.
+For legions of school kids and college students in the United States, spring break is typically a week-long hiatus that can fall anytime between early March and mid-April, depending on the school.

 Whether you’re a college student on break with friends or a parent planning a family vacation, you might need a rental car.
 Don’t assume you can use the pre-pandemic vacation game plan of locking down your flights and hotel before booking a rental car.

 This year, the smart plan is to flip your strategy and book your rental car first.
-That’s because car rental prices are significantly higher now than they were pre-pandemic and also compared to 2021 prices.
+That’s because car rental prices remain higher now than they were pre-pandemic.

 How to Snag a Cheap Rental Car for Spring Break

 The best time to book your rental car is as soon as you start planning your trip.
 Unlike airline tickets, rental car reservations can usually be canceled without a penalty.
 A smart strategy is to ask AutoSlash for a quote early on, and then watch to see if prices go down.